dreifusjack/LightEmAll-Overview/README.md

 # LightEmAll Overview
 ## Description
-LightEmAll is an engaging puzzle game that challenges players to connect all nodes in a grid using wires and illuminate the entire board.
+LightEmAll is an engaging puzzle game that challenges players to connect all nodes in a grid using wires to illuminate the entire board.

 ## Features